 Since the World Health Organization first declared the pandemic, organizations across the country have had to thoroughly examine their existing practices around health and wellness in order to mitigate the spread of the virus.
 For some, protocols have fallen short.
 Others have scrambled to craft strategies ad hoc.

-If we’ve learned anything over the last several weeks, it’s that early preparation and communication is the key not only to reducing illness in a workforce, but also to maintaining the optimal mental health of our employees.
+If we’ve learned anything over the last several weeks, it’s that early preparation and communication is the key for protecting employees – not only in reducing illness in a workforce, but also to maintaining the optimal mental health of our employees.

 Let’s take a look at some of the best practices that have emerged during this unprecedented time to give us a framework for protecting employees moving forward.

-Perhaps the single most important tenet of workforce protection is communication.
+Perhaps the single most important tenet of protecting employees is communication.
 Workers are being inundated with countless news items daily, and as such it’s critical to cut through the noise with communication specifically tailored to your organization.
 Expectations should be set clearly to ensure that the entire team understands their role during this time.